In this extension, you will write a summary statement for your resume.

 If it is more than a few lines long, they may skip over it.

-Include three or four key details about yourself that will capture the attention of your reader.
+Include 3 or 4 key details about yourself that will capture the attention of your reader.

-Write one to two sentences that sum up the specific skills and accomplishments most relevant
+Write 1 to 2 sentences that sum up the specific skills and accomplishments

 Your summary statement will help attract the attention of an employer,

 communicate your key strengths, and increase your chances of getting the job you want.

 Save your resume as a PDF file so it’s ready to send to an employer.

 Tailor your resume to fit the language of a specific job description.